Tobias Furneaux: Service with Cook

 In November 1771, Furneaux was given command of HMS Adventure, which accompanied James Cook (in Resolution) on his second voyage.
 On this expedition Furneaux was twice separated from his leader (8 February 1773 to 19 May 1773; and 22 October 1773 to 14 July 1774, the date of his return to England).
 On the former occasion he explored a great part of the south and east coasts of Van Diemen's Land (now Tasmania), and made the earliest British chart of the island.
 Unfortunately he mapped several place names incorrectly.
 He glimpsed the opening to D'Entrecasteaux Channel and thought that was Storm Bay.
 He thought he had rounded Cape Pillar and was on the east coast just south of Cape Frederick Hendrik, whereas he had turned left one stop early and was at Bruny Island, where he named Adventure Bay for his ship.
 The cape to his north he assumed to be Cape Frederick Hendrik, with Frederick Hendrik Bay on the other side of it, so he put both names on his chart.
 Off to the north-east, Furneaux could see where Maria Island should be, but there seemed to be a few extra sights of land, so he changed the name to Maria Isles.

 Most of his names here survive; Cook, visiting the shore-line on his third voyage, confirmed Furneaux's account and delineation of it, with certain minor criticisms and emendations, and named after him the Furneaux Group at the eastern entrance to Bass Strait, and the group now known as the Low Archipelago.

 After Adventure was finally separated from Resolution off New Zealand in October 1773, Furneaux returned home alone, bringing with him Omai of Ulaietea (Raiatea).
 This first South Sea Islander to travel to Great Britain returned to Tahiti with Cook on 12 August 1777.
 Also of note is that Furneaux successfully introduced domestic animals and potatoes into the South Sea Islands.

 Later commands

-Furneaux was made a navigator in 1775.
+Furneaux was made a captain in 1775.
 During the American War of Independence, he commanded HMS Syren in the British attack of 28 June 1776 upon Charleston, South Carolina.
 Syren, with Furneaux in command, was wrecked near Point Judith, Rhode Island on 6 November 1777.
 The Rhode Island Marine Archaeology Project (RIMAP) has published a detailed history of the Syrens activities in the American War of Independence, as well as some of the original documents related to her loss, confirming 6 November as the correct date.
 By 10 November Furneaux and his crew were prisoners in Providence, Rhode Island, awaiting later exchange.
 RIMAP has also noted that the Syren is one of at least five ships associated with Captain Cook and his circumnavigating men with an historical connection to the State of Rhode Island.